Engee documentation

 5 # as a result, a number is output that indicates the number of bytes successfully read.
 Since the array consisted of 5 elements, it was fully successfully read.

-readchomp - performs reading of the complete file as a line and removes one line break character at the end (if any).
+readchomp — reads the entire file as a line and deletes one line break character at the end (if any).

 Details